nous-clawds4/tapestry-cli/docs/node-types/README.md

 - **`title`**: PascalCase / Title Case display name (e.g., `Coffee House`), used for node labels as per the neo4j convention
 - **`uuid`**: the a-tag (`kind:pubkey:d-tag`) for replaceable events; derivable from the event itself
 - **`RELATIONSHIP_TYPE`**: SCREAMING_SNAKE_CASE, used for relationship types as per the neo4j convention

+## Notes

+[1] Keep in mind that the HAS_ELEMENT relationship, also known as the "class thread termination" relationship, can be *implicitly* inferred by two things: 1) the presence of a class thread initiation node and 2) a z-tag with the uuid of the source of a class thread initiation relationship.
+A node that is the source of a class thread initiation node but lacks elements (whether definied explicitly or implicitly) shall be referred to as a *proto concept*.
+Conversely: a List Header is any node that has List Items.
+Therefore, and List Header node that is the nodeFrom of a class thread initiation node meets the definition of a concept and should be labelled a **Concept Header** node.